DIVYANSHSAXENA23/NUS-PROJECT/README.md

 - **Detect anomalies** in sensor readings using Isolation Forest
 - **Compute a disaster risk index** (0-100) based on multiple factors

-The system is designed for real-time monitoring of structural integrity and early warning of potential structural failures.
+The system is designed for **real-time monitoring** of structural integrity and early warning of potential structural failures.
+It integrates Arduino/ESP32 hardware with Python ML software for live predictions.

 ## ✨ Features